ao-rodrigues/e2d/docs/path/closePath.md

 # clipPath.js

-The purpose of the `clipPath` function is to call the `closePath()` function directly, and close the current subpath.
+The purpose of the `closePath` function is to call the `closePath()` function directly, and close the current subpath.

 ```javascript
 const clippedChildren = e2d.path(